Maverick0708/GenerativeAITextGenerator/README.md

 # GenerativeAITextGenerator
-A LSTM based text generator
+This project involves creating a LSTM based text generator. employee.txt(attached) has been used to create the corpus